 - Enquiries and requests regarding personal information are handled courteously and within the time limits set out in law

-- All councillors are to be made fully aware of this policy and of their duties and responsibilities under legislation
+- All staff and councillors are fully aware of this policy and of their duties and responsibilities under Data Protection Legislation

 - Where personal data may need to be shared with third parties in order to deliver services or perform our duties, the Council will only share personal data when a lawful basis from the legislation can justify that sharing, where it is necessary to achieve a clear purpose and, with that purpose in mind, it is fair and proportionate to do so

-- A record of personal data processing is kept and maintained, this will include a data classification
+- A record of personal data processing is kept and maintained.

-- Paper files and other records or documents containing personal and or sensitive data are kept securely and destroyed securely
+- Paper files and other records or documents containing personal and or special category data are kept securely and destroyed securely

 - All users must choose passwords which meet the security criteria specified by the Council